menu

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Elk City is worth considering.

-Elk City is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Elk City does not have a public transit system used by locals to get to and from work.

 Demographics

-The population of Elk City has a very low overall level of education: only 7.43% of people over 25 hold a 4-year college degree or higher.
+The citizens of Elk City have a very low rate of college education: just 7.43% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Elk City in 2022 was $21,455, which is low income relative to Idaho and the nation.
 This equates to an annual income of $85,820 for a family of four.